Summit School (Queens): Enrollment history

-According to a section of New York Magazine in late 2003, the school had the highest amount of student admission forms received—more than 1,000—in the city among the leading "special schools for special kids", with only 35 spaces available.
+According to a section of New York Family in late 2003, the school had the highest amount of student admission forms received—more than 1,000—in the city among the leading "special schools for special kids", with only 35 spaces available.

 School structure

 Program

 Students attending the school are in grades 3-12, who have average to above average IQs, but mild learning disabilities, such as attention deficit/hyperactivity disorder, high functioning autism, dyslexia, Tourette syndrome, or other specific learning challenges.
-The school employs a faculty of 150 professionals, including a student to teacher-assistant to teacher ratio of 12 to 1.5 to 1, and a staff of social workers, speech and occupational therapists, reading specialists, and 1 to 1 aides as needed.
-They "focus on the academic, social, emotional, and prevocational development of each child" by providing full therapeutic support in the classroom, as well as in individual and small group settings.
+The school employs a faculty of 150 professionals, including a student to teacher-assistant to special education (or related content area) teacher ratio of 12 to 1.5 to 1, and a staff of social workers, speech pathologists, occupational therapists, reading specialists, and 1 to 1 aides as needed.
+They "focus on the academic, social, emotional, and prevocational development of each child" by providing support in the classroom, as well as in individual and small group settings.

-When assigning students into their homeroom classes, "age, IQ range, [written] language facility, management needs, prior friendships, and personality traits [are taken into consideration]".
-English and mathematics vary considerably in classroom size from 3-12 students depending on their learning style; these subjects are taught strategy-based and through hands-on learning with manipulatives in place.
-Other courses taught at the school are history, science, world languages, art, music, computers, swimming instruction, and physical education.
+When assigning students into their classes, the school "take[s] into consideration age, IQ range, language facility, management needs, reading and math levels, prior friendships, and personality traits."
+While every homeroom class consists of 12 students, english and mathematics courses vary in classroom size between 3-10 students depending on their pre-assessed academic levels; these subjects are taught strategy-based and through hands-on learning with manipulitives in place.

 Summit administers a schoolwide positive behavior support (PBS) and contingency contracting program that is reinforced through the use of point cards, a daily index card students receive entailing their individualized contract—or behavioral goal—and marked scorings for "On Time", "In Area", "Work", "Homework", "Behavior", and "Contract" during each period.
 Students who maintain consistently high points receive approval into the school's Honor Code program in which they have the opportunity to participate in specialized day trips and outings.
 The Lower School also implements a prize-based contingency management program with a school store in place where students can select prizes based on the number of points they earn.

 High school students participate in a work-based learning program; they work as interns at businesses involved in the program.
 Freshmen, sophomores, and juniors are assigned to work in the morning once per week where they are given ongoing support from their job coaches, while seniors choose their placement sites, travel independently, and work the entire school day on Fridays.
 The guidance counselor also helps students discover potential career aspirations and assists with their future college planning or other post-secondary endeavors.